miguelmota/ethereum-development-with-go-book/zh/swarm-download/README.md

 # Downloading Files from Swarm

-In the [previous section](../swarm-upload) we uploaded a hello.txt file to swarm and in return we got a manifest hash.
+In the [上个章节](../swarm-upload) we uploaded a hello.txt file to swarm and in return we got a manifest hash.

 ```go
 manifestHash := "f9192507e2e8e118bfedac428c3aa1dec4ae156e954128ec5fb27f63ee67bcac"